Resources for Promoting Success at the Dentist

 Association for Science in Autism Treatment

 This list of annotated resources has been created to serve as a helpful reference for families, clinicians, and educators alike.
-Included are online resources that highlight strategies and information to address the myriad of obstacles surrounding dental care.
-We hope that this information shared below will support your efforts, promote co-operation, and help improve dental outcomes.
-We will update this annotated list and share with our readers as new resources are made available.
+We have incorporated resources for dental providers as well, since there is some research suggesting that the majority of dentists feel anxious or uncomfortable treating patients with special needs (e.g., Dao et al., 2005).
+We showcase online resources that highlight strategies and information to address the myriad of obstacles surrounding dental care.
+We hope that this information shared below will support your efforts, promote cooperation, and help improve dental outcomes.
+This piece was initially published a few years ago and is now expanded and updated.

-Resources for Families:
+Resources for Families (Video/Audio):

 Autism Dental Information Guide for Families and Caregivers.
-In an effort to create information guides for families of individuals with autism, service providers, and dental professionals, the Southwest Autism Research & Resource Center (SARRC) published this booklet in collaboration with dental experts and academicians.
-This well organized and consumer friendly booklet contains background information on the importance of good oral hygiene and care.
+In an effort to create information guides for families of individuals with autism, service providers, and dental professionals, the Southwest Autism Research & Resource Center (SARRC) published this booklet in collaboration with dental experts and academics.
+This well-organized and consumer friendly booklet contains background information on the importance of good oral hygiene and care.
 It provides a comprehensive list of suggestions for scheduling the dental appointment, including a sample form for use when calling the dentist to set up the initial appointment.
 The sections related to preparing for the office visit and carrying out oral care in the home are particularly detailed and helpful.
 Finally, there is information about the use of fluoride and metal fillings (amalgam) to help parents become more informed about these products.

 Autism and Dental Care: A Guide for Their Oral Treatment.
-In this resource Drs.
+In this resource, Drs.
 Greg Grillo and David Hudnall offer many helpful strategies in preparing for upcoming dental visits, as well as tips and techniques to promote the development of proper oral health habits.
-They discuss se-dation as well as the benefits of splitting examination components over multiple visits.
+They discuss sedation as well as the benefits of splitting examination components over multiple visits.
 This resource is available in Spanish (Autismo y el Cuidado Dental) and also refers to a blog in Spanish.

 Resources for Dental Professionals:

 Autism Dental Information Guide for Professionals.
 This guide has been created by SARRC for dental professionals.
 Besides information on relevant dental issues associated with ASD, and what to expect with a patient with ASD, the guide offers valuable input on specific items to include in a welcome package.
 An important strategy for an individual with ASD to have a successful visit to a dental clinic is the preparedness of the professional and the patient for the experience.
-The guide offers suggestions such as sending pictures of the dental team and the office prior to the visit, and providing pamphlets (when appropriate) and parent questionnaires to learn about existing behavioral challenges and sensory preferences towards preparedness.
+The guide offers suggestions such as sending pictures of the dental team and the office prior to the visit and providing pamphlets (when appropriate) and parent questionnaires to learn about existing behavioral challenges and sensory preferences towards preparedness.

 Dental Care – Continuing Education course.
-Dental Care offers a free continuing education course for dental professionals, with an aim to promote understanding of ASD and prepare learners to handle patients with this diagnosis.
+Dental Care offers a free continuing education course for dental professionals, with an aim to promote understanding of ASD and prepare learners to serve patients with this diagnosis.
 The course content is extensive and provides modules on creating a sensory friendly office, developing an office protocol for patients with ASD, utilizing a visual schedule, and behavior management strategies to increase appropriate behavior.
 The course is intended for all types of dental professionals as well as dental students, and is self-instructional.

 Please also see other related ASAT articles: